kurtsson/jekyll-multiple-languages-plugin/README.md

 	work: Work
 ```

-  To access the english key, use this tag:
+  To access the english key, use one of these tag:

 ```liquid
 {% t global.english %}